lisamurie/hie-automation-tests/README.md

 OpenMRS_BulkHIVDataLoad, A simple test that tests the bulk data load into an instance of OpenMRS and provides the user with the stats (Number of patients, encounters and observations records loaded).

 ### Assumptions
-User is familiarity with OpenMRS, Python, and BDD framework Behave is assumed.
+User is familiar with OpenMRS, Python, and BDD framework Behave is assumed.
 Familiarity with HIE components is recommended.

 ### Prerequisites
 OpenMRS_BulkHIVDataLoad needs the following software -